apollographql/apollo-workbench-vscode/README.md

 ## Installation

-Download the `.vsix` (VS Code extension) in the latest release [here](https://github.com/apollographql/apollo-workbench-vscode/releases).
+Download the latest release of the `.vsix` (VS Code extension) file [here](https://github.com/apollographql/apollo-workbench-vscode/releases).

 Install the latest version using the `code --install-extension` command.